ZettelGeist/zettelgeist/docs/tutorial.md

   - You can always turn these back on later, but you probably wouldn't miss most of these anyway.

 - Close preferences and then just start on a plain Doc page.
-This is now a notecard (right out of your 3 x 5 package)!
+But now you can think of it a little differently.
+This is now a _notecard_ (right out of your 3 x 5 package)!
+Even though it is on a supercomputer linked to the internet, it is just a "card" now.
 Let's just fill it in like we would by hand.

-- Let's say you want to give it a title (remember, it's up to you, but this will remind you what it's about).
+- Let's say you want to give it a title (remember, it's up to you whether you need a title, but this will remind you what this card and other subsequent ones in this research session are about).

 - So, type